Kelce scores twice and Chiefs beat Bills 27-24 to advance to face Ravens in AFC championship

 “There’s no weakness there,” Mahomes said of the Ravens.
 “It’s going to take our best effort.
 Defense, offense, special teams, they do it all.
 It’s always a great challenge and that stadium’s going to be rocking, so we’re excited for the challenge.”

-“I wish he wouldn’t have been put in that situation,” Allen said.
-“You win as a team, you lose as a team.
-One play doesn’t define a game.”

-Kansas City has never lost in the divisional round since Mahomes took over as starter in 2018, and the Chiefs have now won five consecutive playoff games since a 27-24 overtime loss to Cincinnati in the AFC championship game during the 2021 season.

-Mahomes, a two-time NFL MVP, can also check off another first on his record by winning his first road start in the playoffs — not counting Super Bowls — and improving his postseason mark to 13-3.
+Mahomes passed his first test by winning his first true road playoff game — not including Super Bowl neutral sites — and improving his postseason record to 13-3.

 “First of all, this is a great environment, man,” Mahomes said of Buffalo.
 “It really is.
 We did hear it all week, man, about playing a road game, and we’re here to prove a point and show that we can play anywhere.”